SAP/jenkins-library/documentation/docs/guidedtour.md

         buildTarget: 'CF'
    ```

-   For additional information about the configuration refer to the [common configuration guide][resources-configuration] and the [MTA build step documentation][resources-step-mtabuild].
+   For additional information about the configuration, have a look at the [Common Configuration Guide][resources-configuration] and the [MTA build step documentation][resources-step-mtabuild].

-1. Commit the changes.
+4. Commit your changes.

-1. Run your Pipeline.
-From the Job UI click `Build Now`.
+5. To run your pipeline, choose **Build Now** in the job UI.

-## Add a deploy step
+## Add a Deploy Step

-1. Add the following snippet to your Jenkinsfile.
+1. In your `Jenkinsfile`, add the following code snippet:

    ```
    stage('deploy') {